dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.3.0b1

+### Entity ids moved onto the core integration's scheme
+All 67 entity classes now write `{device uid}_{key}`.
+The ids had grown a `Mod_`/`Rt_`/`Hub_`/`mod_` prefix that claimed *module* even for the router and the hub, keys that were abbreviations (`adin`, `cntup`, `powcyc`, `dperc`), display names carrying spaces and capitals (`Activate voice input`, `CPU Temperature`, `Microphone Mode`), and one number offset by 48 -- an ASCII digit conversion that was never applied as one, while the bus and the hub's own screen count from 1.

+The core integration keeps its scheme and this one follows, rather than the other way round: core has no release yet, so its ids are still free, while carrying this integration's history into core would have meant an exception table on twelve descriptions there.
+With four known installations, all of which take updates, moving here is the cheaper side.

+### One migration for every form ever written
+`_uid_scheme_rule` maps each old id onto the new one and is handed to `_async_migrate_unique_ids`, which runs after the bus model is built and before the platforms are forwarded -- so an entity comes up under its final id and no duplicate is ever created.
+Two forms, `snsr<n>` and `perc<n>`, do not say which reading they are; the rule reads that from the model, which is why it runs where it does.
+A test pins 36 concrete mappings, and a second asserts that a repeat run rewrites nothing.

+### The count is logged as a warning on purpose
+`_async_migrate_unique_ids` reports how many ids it rewrote.
+Non-zero once, then 0 on every start after -- anything else means a rule matches its own output.
+Drop it back to debug before the stable release.

 ## v3.2.7

 ### Fixed